Kingxukai/linux/Documentation/admin-guide/pm/intel-speed-select.rst

             core-count:16
             max-turbo-frequency(MHz):3100

-Based on the data above, when all the CPUS are busy, the max. frequency of 3100 MHz can be achieved.
+Based on the woke data above, when all the woke CPUS are busy, the woke max. frequency of 3100 MHz can be achieved.
 If there is some busy workload on cpu 0 - 11 (e.g. stress) and on CPU 12 and 13, execute "hackbench pipe" workload::